On the geometry of rod packings in the 3-torus: Preliminaries

 The result is two rectangular boxes, with remnants of the link components at the four vertical edges on the boundary, and across the top and bottom of each box.
 Observe that shrinking these remnants of the link to ideal vertices yields an ideal octahedron.

-To see that the octahedra are identical to those of \reflem{BorromRingsDecomp}, we need to consider how the faces glue.
 Colour white the top and bottom faces of each rectangular box.
 Label the top faces of the top box $\underline{C}$ and $B$ as shown in \reffig{OctDecompT3}, the middle faces (bottom of the top box and top of the bottom box) $A$ and $\underline{D}$, and the bottom faces of the bottom box $\underline{C}$ and $B$.
-Then the white faces glue to the correspondingly labeled white face on the opposite octahedron.
+Then the white faces glue to the correspondingly labelled white face on the opposite octahedron.

 Shade the front and back of each rectangular box pink, and label the top one $F$ and the bottom with a crown.
 Shade the left and right of each rectangular box green, and label the top one $G$ and the bottom one with a crown.
 Note that shaded faces are glued in pairs in the same octahedron.